koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 > That's not a change!
 That's just running a database script.
 If you were changing the script, then we'd have something to talk about.

-but the lead replies:
+where the reply is:

 > No, it's definitely a change.
 It temporarily changes some database settings, and we don't know what production impact it could have.
 To me, it's just as risky as a database configuration change.

-This leads to some long discussion on what counts as a _change_ which is later agreed upon as follows:
+This reveals yet another problem, the problem that IT people do not even agree on what a change is and leads to some long discussion on what counts as a _change_ which is later agreed upon as follows:

 __A change is any activity that is physical, logical, or virtual to applications, databases, operating systems, networks, or hardware that could impact services being delivered.__

 After 2 hours, they realise they were only able to go over 5 changes, due to all the discussions.
 Given the time for the meeting is up, Bill tells people to fill their index cards as soon as possible and hand them to Patty.

-Later that evening Patty calls Bill to inform him that she already received 243 changes for next week already.

-> Holy crap.
-Four hundred?
-How many of these four hundred changes are high risk, potentially affecting Phoenix, the payroll application, or worse?
-Umm, at least people are following the process..
-Send out an e-mail telling everyone to submit any change for next week by Monday.
-Monday's changes will not need to be authorized but changes for the remainder of the week will.
-No exceptions.

 ### Chapter Notes
 - It is expected from a new hire to be fully productive between six to twelve months.